DataDog/stratus-red-team/docs/user-guide/getting-started.md

       tolerations: ...
 ```

-This allows you to:
+This is currently only used in some Kubernetes attacks and allows you to:
 - Add labels to your pods (Attribution, CNP policy selectors, monitoring...)
 - Use a specific namespace instead of creating one (if you don't want to give permissions to create namespaces)
 - Override container images (useful when there are restrictions to use only images from private registries)
 - Add tolerations and node selectors for pod scheduling
+- Use a custom SecurityContext

+The kubernetes configuration has a default subsection.
+This subsection is applied to all techniques and can be overridden key by key in the techniques.attack-id subsection.

+!!! note

-Set `STRATUS_CONFIG_PATH` environment variable to use a config file at a different location.
+    Use the `STRATUS_CONFIG_PATH` environment variable to use a config file at a different location.

 Encountering issues?
 See our [troubleshooting](./troubleshooting.md) page, or [open an issue](https://github.com/DataDog/stratus-red-team/issues/new/choose).